 But does it really deserve so much hate?
 There are certainly some compromises and problems, but when you start to consider that the W7 also comes with solutions for some of the common complaints about smartwatches, it might have some potential.
 I've Read More

 I have been a user of Android Wear/Wear OS practically since it was released.
 I bought a Samsung Gear Live a few months after it became available, followed by a Moto 360 and an original LG G Watch.
 When those models became unusable for one reason or another, I purchased a refurbished Huawei Watch that I use to this day.

 I've wanted to upgrade for a while now, but once rumors of a Pixel Watch subsided, I decided to get the first affordable watch with the fancy new Wear 3100 processor.
-That turned out to be the Fossil Sport, which dropped to $180 this past Black Friday.
 Read More